nrednav/final-year-project/README.md

 # Final Year Project

+> :warning: This repository is no longer being actively maintained.
+You may
+> experience some issues caused by outdated package versions & Node engine
+> compatibility.

 Leveraging the use of blockchain and smart contract technology to facilitate real-estate property transactions.

 <img src="assets/banner.png">